iaparaaprender/moodle-profilefield_learningstyles/README.md

 This is a profilefield component of Moodle that allows people to inquire about their learning style using the Felder-Silverman test and additional variations of it.

+> [!IMPORTANT]
+> **Important:** This is a special version created to collect comparative data with profile calculation from an external system.

 View the user docs: [[en](docs/en/users.md)] [[es](docs/es/users.md)]

 ## Installing via uploaded ZIP file ##